afm-faisal06/Taking-Care-of-Beezness/README.md

 * Object-Oriented Programming
 * CSV-based configuration files

-## Contents
+## Repository Contents

-* README.md - readme file for Assignment
+├── models/
+│   ├── ``__init__.py``

-* models/bee.py - Implementation of bees' behaviors, state etc.
+│   ├── bee.py                                        # Implementation of bees' behaviors, state etc.

-* models/environment.py - Arranging the hive, flowers, obstacles, and bees in beeworld
+│   ├── environment.py                                # Arranging the hive, flowers, obstacles, and bees in beeworld

-* models/flower.py - Implementation of flower program
+│   ├── flower.py                                     # Implementation of flower program

-* models/hive.py - Implementation of hive program for data count
+│   ├── hive.py                                       # Implementation of hive program for data count

-* models/terrain.py - Implementation of obstacles
+│   └── terrain.py                                    # Implementation of obstacles
+│
+├── utils/
+│   ├── ``__init__.py``

-* utils/config_loader.py - A program for loading the csv files
+│   ├── config_loader.py                              # A program for loading the csv files

-* utils/settings.py - Simulation configuration
+│   ├── settings.py                                   # Simulation configuration

-* vutils/visuals.py - All the works related to visualizations
+│   └── visuals.py                                    # All the works related to visualizations
+│
+├── 2025 Sem 1 COMP5005 Assignment - v1.0.pdf         # Instructions for the assignment
+├── Project_Report.pdf                                # A report related to the assignment
+├── README.md                                         # Project Documentation

-* beeworld.py - Main simulation program for this assignment
+├── beeworld.py                                       # Main simulation program for this assignment

-* `__init__.py` - unused files

-* `__pycache__` - auto generated folder

-* map1.csv - A CSV file for terrain program (Batch mode only)

-* params1.csv - A CSV file for parameter setups (Batch mode only)
+├── map1.csv                                          # A CSV file for terrain program (Batch mode only) └── params1.csv                                       # A CSV file for parameter setups (Batch mode only)

-* Project_Report - A report related to the assignment

-* 2025 Sem 1 COMP5005 Assignment - v1.0 - Instructions for the assignment
+> Note: Python automatically generates `__pycache__` folders during execution.
+These folders are not part of the project source code and are typically excluded from version control.

 ## Dependencies